- Available in: ebook and paperback

 - Published: September 22, 2014

 The campaign to save California’s children was only the beginning.
-Now King Arthur and his Round Table of teenaged knights set their sights on fixing something even bigger – the entire country.
-How?
-By targeting America’s most sacred document – The Constitution.
+Now Lance and Ricky target America’s most sacred document – The Constitution.

-Native American teens Kai and Dakota, despite harboring secrets of their own, join the team, and swear undying loyalty to Lance.
-They carry the hope of their people that the crusade will better the lives of Indian children, who are the most neglected by government.
+Native American teens Kai and Dakota—harboring secrets of their own—join the crusade and swear undying loyalty to Lance.
+They carry the hope of their people that the movement will better the lives of Indian children, who are inexcusably neglected by government.
 This new campaign will take the young people to The White House, the halls of Congress, and beyond in their quest to change the prevailing opinion that children are property, rather than human beings in their own right.

 “You were right, little boy, death is coming for you, but slowly, and only after it takes out the people you love.”
-That chilling promise haunts Lance, but also strengthens his determination to protect the people he loves at all costs.
+These chilling words haunt Lance, but also strengthen his resolve to protect the people he loves.
 Or die trying.

 “There’s something to be said about a continuing series with a revolving cast of characters.
 It never gets old.
 It always stays fresh.
 That’s what makes Michael J. Bowler’s THE KNIGHT CYCLE—an anthology of five, full length, YA novels—something truly special…[Bowler’s] not a fan of labels but he broadens the scope of his story by branching out to all different races and nationalities, encompassing everybody as the story goes on.
 All ethnic groups, ages and genders are represented from Latinos (Lance, Ricky and Esteban) to Native Americans (Dakota and Kai) to African Americans (Justin and Brooks) to Asians (Techie) to Caucasians (Chris) to women (Reyna and Jenny) to middle age and older (Arthur and Merlin).
 Bowler leaves no one out.
 Anyone who picks up this series will be able to relate to one or more of the characters.
 They’re all human, and they all make mistakes, but they do so together, as a unit, as a family, and that’s what makes Bowler’s take on adolescent angst stand out from all the rest—it’s inclusive.
 Everyone’s welcome at the Round Table.”